The Experiences You Can’t Miss On A First Trip To Paris

 Cathédrale Notre-Dame de Paris under construction

-The Notre-Dame de Paris is a medieval Catholic cathedral located on the Île de la Cité and it’s another iconic landmark you shouldn’t miss the first time you visit Paris.
-It’s a stunning example of Gothic architecture from the Middle Ages with beautiful stained glass windows, an ornate flying buttress and gargoyles surrounding the entire perimeter.
+The Notre-Dame de Paris is a famous medieval Catholic cathedral located on the Île de la Cité, and it’s a stunning example of Gothic architecture from the Middle Ages with beautiful stained glass windows, an ornate flying buttress and gargoyles surrounding the entire perimeter.
 Mark prefers the York Minster in England, but it’s where he grew up so he’s biased!

-Sadly, Notre Dame caught fire in April 2019 and had to be carefully reconstructed over several years but it’s reopen for visitors as of the end of 2024.
-Tickets are not required to enter the cathedral, but guided tours are required to access any other areas.
-There’s always very long lines to get inside Notre Dame, so plan your time accordingly if you want to go inside.
+Sadly, Notre-Dame caught fire in April 2019 and had to be carefully reconstructed over several years but thankfully it reopened at the end of 2024.
+You do not need a ticket to enter the main part of the cathedral, but guided tours are required to access any other areas.
+There’s always very long lines to get inside Notre Dame, but here’s a top tip – you can book this free reservation online in advance to skip the line.

-You can also take an outdoor walking guided tour or visit the Archaeological Crypt underneath the building.
-We visited the Archaeological Crypt and we found it to be well worth a quick hour of our time.
+You can also take this outdoor walking guided tour or visit the Archaeological Crypt underneath the building.
+We visited the Archaeological Crypt and thought it was well worth a quick hour of our time.
 It’s a small but interesting museum showing the foundations of buildings constructed between the Gallo-Roman era and the 18th century.

 A cute passageway in Paris just opening for the evening